amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 teaching: 20
 exercises: 10
 questions:
-- "How can you use Python to find different types of files?"
+- "How can I use Python to find different types of files?"

 objectives:
 - "Import modules to add functions to a Python script"